jswymer/mydoctest/articles/fa-how-depreciate-amortize.md

 Financials can calculate daily depreciation, which allows you to calculate depreciation for any period.
 You can therefore analyze current operating results on, for example, a monthly, quarterly, or annual basis.
 The calculation uses a standard year of 360 days and a standard month of 30 days.
 For more information, see [Depreciation Methods](fa-depreciation-methods.md).

-If a fixed asset is used by several departments, periodic depreciation can be automatically allocated to these departments according to a user-defined allocation table.
+If several departments use a fixed asset, periodic depreciation can be automatically allocated to these departments according to a user-defined allocation table.

 You can cancel incorrect depreciation entries by using the **Cancel FA Ledger Entries** batch job.
-Afterward, you can post the correct amount of depreciation by running the **Calculate Depreciation** batch job again.
+Afterward, you can post the correct amount by running the **Calculate Depreciation** batch job again.
 The errors you correct are posted as fixed asset error ledger entries.

 Indexation is used to adjust values for general price-level changes.
-The **Index Fixed Assets** batch job can be used to recalculate the depreciation amounts.
+You can use the **Index Fixed Assets** batch job to recalculate the depreciation amounts.

 ## To calculate a depreciation automatically
 Once a month, or whenever you choose, you can run the **Calculate Depreciation** batch job.
 The batch job ignores fixed assets that: